-The governing objectives of the Journal Acta Analytica for submission with respect to a Special Issue or Symposium are (a) scholarly excellence, (b) relevance to Acta Analytica, and (c) newness and significance of topic.
+The governing objectives of the Journal Contemporary Islam for submission with respect to a Special Issue or Symposium are (a) scholarly excellence, (b) relevance to Contemporary Islam, and (c) newness and significance of topic.

-Proposals concerning any topic of Acta Analytica will be welcome for consideration by the Editor-in-Chief.
-In order to arrive at a decision with respect to a proposal for a Special Issue or Symposium, the Editor-in-Chief, in consultation with the Editorial Board of the journal, will review the submitted proposal and may recommend (a) acceptance, (b) revisions, or (c) rejection of the proposal.
+Proposals concerning any topic of Contemporary Islam will be welcome for consideration by the Editor-in-Chief.
+In order to arrive at a decision with respect to a proposal for a Special Issue or Symposium, the Editor-in-Chief, in consultation with the Editorial Board at the journal, will review the submitted proposal and may recommend (a) acceptance, (b) revisions, or (c) rejection of the proposal.

 Proposals should be submitted to the attention of the Editor-in-Chief:

 Ronald Lukens-Bull, Dept. of Sociology and Anthropology,

 NOTE: Guest Editors, while replacing the Editor-in-Chief in the Editorial process, need to comply with the Publisher’s Code of Conduct as described here: https://www.springernature.com/gp/editors/code-of-conduct-journals

 There is more information on this in the Appendix – Publisher’s Code of Conduct at the end of this document.

 There are two formats available for collected papers at Contemporary Islam, each of which serves different purposes: